ska-telescope/ska-gui-components/docs/src/NumberEntry.rst

     "labelWidth", "number", "No", "4", "Sets the width of the label for LABEL_POSITION.START & LABEL_POSITION.END labelPositions"
-    "onFocus", "Function", "No", "", "Function executed when the component is active" "prefix", "string | JSX.Element", "No", "''", "Allows for the addition of characters/icon before the number" "required", "boolean", "No", "false", "Asterisk is added to the label if true" "setValue", "function", "No", "null", "Used to update the value onChange" "suffix", "string | JSX.Element", "No", "''", "Allows for the addition of characters/icon after the number" "testId", "string", "Yes", "Identifier for testing purposes"
+    "onFocus", "Function", "No", "", "Function executed when the component is active" "prefix", "string | JSX.Element", "No", "''", "Allows for the addition of characters/icon before the number" "required", "boolean | string", "No", "false", "Asterisk is added to the label if true, if string also populates the error"
+    "setValue", "function", "No", "null", "Used to update the value onChange" "suffix", "string | JSX.Element", "No", "''", "Allows for the addition of characters/icon after the number" "testId", "string", "Yes", "Identifier for testing purposes"